chaoss/grimoirelab-sirmordred/Getting-Started.md

 7.Start again by `docker-compose up -d`

-You can see all the changes are persistently stored in the local folder and hence cannot be deleted even if all the containers are stopped,reason being volumes are created.
+You can see all the changes are persistently stored in the local folder and hence cannot be deleted even if all the containers are stopped, reason being volumes are created.

-`Note:` If you do not want to use volumes for storage then you have to use `docker-compose restart` command , so that none of the containers are killed and just reconfigured the changes.
+`Note` : If you do not want to use volumes for storage then you should use `docker-compose stop` instead of `docker-compose down` , so that none of the containers is removed.

 ### Kibiter